elixir-lang/elixir/lib/elixir/pages/typespecs.md

 ### Inspecting behaviours

-The `@callback` and `@optional_callback` attributes are used to create a `behaviour_info/1` function available on the defining module.
+The `@callback` and `@optional_callbacks` attributes are used to create a `behaviour_info/1` function available on the defining module.
 This function can be used to retrieve the callbacks and optional callbacks defined by that module.

 For example, for the `MyBehaviour` module defined in "Optional callbacks" above: